eliasdejong/viperlith/docs/HTML_STREAMING.md

 ## CQRS Architecture
 CQRS, or "Command Query Responsibility Segregation" is really just a fancy way to say "separating reads from writes".

+Inside the workers, we place read-only connections in their own dedicated threads to scale them horizontally with core count, and so as not to block the event loop.

 We will make a big change: web workers are themselves not allowed to write to the database.
 Instead, their connections are **read-only** and a separate 'single-writer' process holds **exclusive write access**.
 If a worker needs to affect a write to the database, it will place a command into the queue for the single-writer.

 A "command" in this case means an "event to be processed by the single-writer".
 It could lead to a database write.
 Or not, depending on business logic.
 When a worker receives a request from a client, it will only validate the *shape* of the request.
 Workers themselves **DO NOT** process business logic.
 They simply enqueue commands for the single-writer to deal with.

 This design effectively serializes all writes at the application layer, meaning `SQLITE_BUSY` is never encountered.
-Because workers read from the same `mmap` page cache, reads scale horizontally with core count without cache duplication.
 Writes can be batched for maximum throughput while still being fully serialized & ACID.
 The single-writer drains the queues and processes commands on a fixed frame rate i.e. interval.
 Batching makes it possible to reach as much as [a million inserts per second](https://andersmurphy.com/2026/06/05/the-perils-of-uuid-primary-keys-in-sqlite.html).

 However, since each worker lives inside its own process, by default, they have no way of communicating with the writer's process.
 To solve this, we allocate the command queues in shared memory[^2] to enable inter-process communication.
 Viperlith uses my lockless ring buffer C extension which is [100x faster than the standard library's `multiprocessing.Queue`](https://pypi.org/project/spsc-ring-threadsafe/).
 ```